 Polar bears, who live in the Arctic, are very strong swimmers and thrive on seals to survive.
 Males are active year-round, but females dig dens to hibernate and have their cubs in the winter.
 Their cozy hiding places can actually be up to 40 degrees warmer than the outdoor temperature!

 Polar bears and other animals from the Arctic region are particularly affected by global warming and other threats introduced by human beings.
 As their habitats change at unprecedented rates, their entire ecosystem is under constant threat.
 Food sources disappear due to habitat loss, causing malnutrition and starvation in polar bears.
-Breeding is then affected, as unhealthy bears are less likely to produce healthy — or any — cubs.
+This impacts breeding, as unhealthy bears have less healthy cubs.

 7. Macaroni Penguin

 While there are a number of penguin species found in the Antarctic, the macaroni penguin stands out with its colorful appearance.
 Most active during the day, they are adept swimmers that spend their winters searching for fish and summers heading inland to breed.

 Nearly 6.3 million pairs of breeding macaroni penguins exist today.
 Unfortunately, the population has dwindled over the past 30 years and faces the vulnerability of extinction.
 People have introduced predators like cats to their environment, and overfishing has greatly affected their food supply.
 Oil spills are also a threat to their health and well being.

 These seven animals are only a few of the vast number of animals by ocean that we have — you could spend a lifetime trying to learn about each of their unique traits and abilities.
 Who knows what we’ll find next!
 Protecting the irreplaceable habitats of these special creatures is critical to their survival for generations to come.

 Like what you read?
 Join other Environment.co readers!

 Get the latest updates on our planet by subscribing to the Environment.co newsletter!